 Kaleb has a passion for sports especially AFL football supporting the Adelaide Football Club.
 He has played football at high level representing Glenelg Football Club in the SANFL.
 Currently he is playing local football for the Marion Football Club.
 Outside of work Kaleb enjoys escaping to the beach, hiking, camping and spending time with family and friends.
 He also enjoys any activity that provides an adrenaline rush particularly skydiving and cliff jumping.

 “Don’t limit your challenges.
 Challenge your limits.”

 Marissa studied Veterinary Nursing and Business Administration before coming to us after deciding she loved the reception side of the industry but couldn’t handle the hurt animals – now she just helps clients ‘hurt’ themselves through sessions, herself included!
-Marissa loves spending time at home and out and about with her Boxer x Kelpie Bailey, Long haired German Shepherd Tex and rescued cats Lola and Kitty.
+Marissa loves spending time at home and out and about with her Boxer x Kelpie Bailey, Long haired German Shepherd Tex, rescued cat Lola and snake Floki.
 She also loves hiking, beach walks, weekend getaways and spending time her friends and family.

 “Man, unlike the animals, has never learned that the sole purpose in life is to enjoy it”

 Originally from Germany, Iris went to university in Berlin and studied Linguistics, German as a second language and Latin American Studies.
 Language is her passion and she taught German in Indonesia, in Connecticut, USA and of course, Germany before she came to Australia.
 Iris has been coming to the clinic for 10 years and always loves talking to people about language encouraging them to try one, particularly her native German!
 When she is not engaging with people at reception she loves to take long walks with her husband on the beach or in the Barossa discussing art and politics.
 She finds her inner zen when being creative, reading, going to the movies and trying new recipes.